Softunerix/vgo-jump/README.md

 # VGO-JUMP

-`vgo-jump` is a simple CLI tool that helps locate the full namespace of a Laravel package or class by extracting the word at a specific position in a file and matching it against `use` statements.
+`vgo-jump` is a simple CLI tool that helps locate the full namespace of a Laravel, Python, Java package or class by extracting the word at a specific position in a file and matching it against `use` statements.

 ## Features